Tatha98/Movie-Recommendation-system/README.md

 # Movie-Recommendation
-## A movie recommendation model using Collaborative filtering and Content Based Filtering
+## A movie recommendation model using Collaborative filtering and Content Based Filtering using K Nearest model and TF-IDF vectorizer